 - Encyclopedia of applied linguistics - entries prepared by invited scholars from around the world.
 Each entry includes bibliographies and suggested readings.
 Great resource for getting overviews of topics new to you, for exploring methodologies and theories.

-- Longman dictionary of language teaching and applied linguistics <print only>
+- Routledge dictionary of language and linguistics <also available in print>

 - Sage research methods - This extensive database provides information on the full range of qualitative, quantitative, and mixed methods for the social and behavioral sciences.
 Includes tertiary sources such as encylcopedias as well as videos, book chapters, useful tools such as a Methods Map, and more

-- Omni : the one-search box on the Library's home page.
-Look for a specific title, or use keywords to find books and articles on a topic.
+- Omni : is our discovery system, found on the Library's home page.
+Look for a specific title, or use keywords to find books, articles, videos, theses etc. on a topic.

 Use the filters on the results page to refine your search results.
 For example you can limit to just books or just journal articles.